SupportBee/SupportBee-Apps/README.md

 ![The Setting]()

 #### Consume Events
-An App can consume events by defining methods in the ``EventHandler`` module.
+An App can consume events by defining methods in ``EventHandler`` module.

 ```
 module Dummy